LarsNieuwenhuizen/ClubhouseConnector/README.md

 This library allows you to easily make use of the Clubhouse api integrations through one connector.

-## Early development stage | June 2020
-This library is created recently and in a very early development stage.
-So it will be subject to change a lot at this point in time.

-You can test it if you want, but do not expect too much yet ;)

-I will create more documentation when the base functionality is set.

 ## Single point of entry
 All you need to do is construct the Connector object with a configuration file.
 The configuration is done throught yaml and looks like this.